 The Promotion and Tenure Committees review and recommend to the eligible members of the Department whether or not candidates for promotion and/or tenure should be favorably or unfavorably reported to the College and University promotion and tenure review committees.
 For decision-making on promotion to Associate Professor with tenure, eligible members are all tenured faculty at the rank of Associate Professor or above; for decision-making on promotion to Full Professor, eligible members are all tenured faculty at the rank of Full Professor.

 The Promotion and Tenure Committees shall evaluate records of candidates for promotion and tenure to assess their performances in the areas of teaching, research, and service.
-The criteria applied in all reviews and evaluations shall be those promulgated by the College and University Promotion and Tenure (see attached Appendix B).
+The criteria applied in all reviews and evaluations shall be those promulgated in the Department’s Promotion and Tenure Procedures, by the College’s Statement on Promotion and Tenure, and University Promotion and Tenure Guidelines.

 The Promotion and Tenure Committees shall present their findings at special meetings of the Department called for this purpose by the Chairperson of the Department and including only eligible faculty for decision-making.
 The Committees shall present formal recommendations on promotion and/or tenure at these meetings which shall include ratings of each candidate for teaching, research and service.
 The rating in each area shall be reported as the committee members' anonymous evaluations based on the University rating system of Exceptional, 9-10; Very Good, 7-8; Good, 5-6; Adequate, 3-4; Poor, 1-2.